qdm12/dns/README.md

 See [this](http://www.macinstruct.com/node/558)

-### Firewall considerations

-This container requires the following connections:

-- UDP 53 Inbound (only if used externally)
-- TCP 853 Outbound to 1.1.1.1 and 1.0.0.1

 ### Verify DNS connection

 1. Verify that you use Cloudflare DNS servers: [https://www.dnsleaktest.com](https://www.dnsleaktest.com) with the Standard or Extended test
 1. Verify that DNS SEC is enabled: [https://en.internet.nl/connection](https://en.internet.nl/connection)

 Note that [https://1.1.1.1/help](https://1.1.1.1/help) does not work as the container is not a client to Cloudflare servers but a forwarder intermediary.
 Hence [https://1.1.1.1/help](https://1.1.1.1/help) does not detect a direct connection to them.

-## Go API

-Some packages are exposed publicly through the [pkg](pkg) directory.

-- The current API is at v2.x.x and is meant to be (mostly) stable and should not introduce breaking changes.
-- The API at v1.x.x was (shame on me) unstable and there were many breaking changes between feature versions.

-For now, it is used by the [gluetun](https://github.com/qdm12/gluetun) project for its DNS over TLS usage.

 ## Development